bokand/bokand.github.io/web_viewports_explainer.md

 or mobile browser.
 On desktop, the ICB matches the browser's window size;
 minus any browser chrome ("chrome" in the [UI sense](https://www.nngroup.com/articles/browser-and-gui-chrome/)).

 On mobile, the ICB's size can vary inependently of the window/screen size.
+If the page specifies an explicit size in the `width` attribute of a viewport meta tag, then we'll use that for the width and combine it with the application window's aspect ratio to set height.
+Most browsers will use a default (e.g.
-If the page specifies an explicit size in the `width` attribute of a viewport meta tag, then we'll use that and the application window's aspect ratio to set height.
-Most browsers will use a default (e.g. 980px) value if there is no meta tag or `width` is unspecified.
+980px) value if there is no meta tag or `width` is unspecified.
 The page can also specify `width=device-width` which uses the window's width, much like on desktop.
 This is most common for "mobile-friendly" pages.

 Fun-fact: a page can specify the height in a `height` attribute as well, but it's quirky, rarely used, and not worth talking about here.